 - Areas of low roof pitch

+- Under Decking

 - Subfloor part

-- Subfloor, due to height restrictions
+- Roof space part

 - Areas of the garden as excessively overgrown

-- The dividing wall with the neighbour's property

-- To look at the drainage

 Summary

 SUMMARY INFORMATION: The summary below is used to give a brief overview of observations made in each inspection area.
 The items listed in the summary are noted in detail under the applicable sub headings within the body of the report.
 The summary is NEVER to be relied upon as a comprehensive report and the client MUST read the entire report and not rely solely on this summary.
 If there is a discrepancy between the information provided in this summary and that contained within the body of the Report, the information in the body of the Report shall override this summary.
 (See definitions & information below the summary to help understand the report)